ChenChengKuan/academic-kickstart/content/post/nlp_generative_model.md

 <figcaption align="middle">Performance of different different training strategies.
 The vertical line marks the begin of adversarial training. $k$ is the times of roll-out.</figcaption>
 </figure>

-SeqGAN also suffers some similar issuses reported in VAE and GAN.
+SeqGAN also suffers similar issuses reported in VAE and GAN.
 Mode-collapse happend when generator greedily generate the tokens which maximize the reward thus lack of the diversity.
 Gradient from discriminator might vanish if the discriminator become too strong to be fooled by generator.
 Several improvements have been proposed to address these issues.

 Che et al. propose MaliGAN~\cite{}, which extends~\cite{} to design a renoralized MLE objective.
 They prove that this new objective can provide better training signal even if the discriminator is less optimal (i.e. $D$ ranges from 0.5 to $p\_{data}/(p\_{data} + p\_{G})$).
 A bias term also introduce